 ECN control loop delays

 There is a desire to scale data center networks larger, with more switches and more layers in the Clos network.
-The goal is to eliminate bottlenecks, simplify workload provisioning and reduce costs.
-Large networks have more hops, and as a consequence, may lead to longer round-trip-time (RTT) for the ECN control loop.
+The goal is to eliminate bottlenecks, simplify workload provisioning, and reduce costs.
+Large networks have more hops, and consequently, may lead to longer round-trip-time (RTT) for the ECN control loop.
 Larger networks can also support more data in-flight, making it difficult to absorb bursts of traffic before ECN congestion control can reduce the sending rate.
 Adding more switch buffers to absorb bursts is not desirable because it increases cost and increases network queuing delays for lighter flows.
-End-to-end congestion control is essential to low-loss networks, but additional assistance is needed to assure it can be effective and avoid packet loss.
+End-to-end congestion control is essential to low-loss networks, but additional assistance is needed to ensure it can be effective and avoid packet loss.

 PFC head-of-line blocking